Relaxation times for Hamiltonian systems: Abstract

 \section{Abstract}

-Usually, the relaxation times of a gas are estimated in the frame of the Boltzmann equation, which is a reduced description if compared with the microscopic Hamiltonian model, and, moreover, being a dissipative equation, already has an irreversible character.
+Usually, the relaxation times of a gas are estimated in the frame of the Boltzmann equation.
 In this paper, instead, we deal with the relaxation problem in the frame of the dynamical theory of Hamiltonian systems, in which the definition itself of a relaxation time is an open question.
-We introduce a suitable definition of relaxation time, and give a general theorem for estimating it.
-Furthermore we give an application in a concrete model of a gas, providing a lower bound to the relaxation time, which turns out to be compatible with those observed in dilute gases.
+We introduce a lower bound for the relaxation time, and give a general theorem for estimating it.
+Then we give an application to a concrete model of an interacting gas, in which the lower bound turns out to be of the order of magnitude of the relaxation times observed in dilute gases.